-For more detailed information about setting and referencing variables, see the appropriate shell reference pages; sh(1), csh(1), or ksh(1).
+For more detailed information about setting and referencing variables, see the appropriate shell reference page.

 7.8 How the Shell Finds Commands

 Every time you enter a command, your shell searches through a list of directories to find the command.
 This list of directories is specified by the PATH environment variable.